Parson Russell Terrier vs Pekingese: Complete Comparison (2026)

 Health and Lifespan Comparison

 Parson Russell Terrier has a typical lifespan of 13-15 years, while Pekingese lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Parson Russell Terrier is predisposed to Eye Conditions, Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Parson Russell Terrier is predisposed to Eye Conditions, hip and joint issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Pekingese faces its own health challenges including Respiratory Issues, Orthopedic Issues, Eye Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The two breeds carry similar totals of documented health risks, but with different diseases and different management playbooks.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health